-Indicator Indicator Description Verifier FAR 3 2 1 Does the Company provide to its supplying farmers training and Y, N guidance on the implementation of the VIVE People Criteria appropriate to the local growing region?

-FAR[3]2[2] Are training priorities for supplying farms identified annually, based on a number of factors including the risk assessment?
-Y, N FAR[3]2[3] Does the Farmer Training Programme include all relevant aspects Y, N of the VIVE People Pillar identified for this crop year?
-FAR 3 2 4 What percentage of the Company's supplying farmers has % received training in all relevant aspects of the VIVE Crop Pillar identified for the most recent complete crop year?
-FAR 3 2 5 Does the Company have effective mechanisms in place to Y, N ensure any training given has resulted in improvements and adapt training as necessary?
+Indicator Indicator Description Verifier FARIND 3 2 1 Does the Company provide to its supplying farmers training and Y, N guidance on the implementation of the VIVE People Criteria appropriate to the local growing region?
+FARIND[3]2[2] Are training priorities for supplying farms identified annually, based on a Y, N number of factors including the risk assessment?
+FARIND[3]2[3] Does the Farmer Training Programme include all relevant aspects of the Y, N VIVE People Pillar identified for this crop year?
+FARIND[3]2[4] What percentage of the Company's supplying farmers has received % training in all relevant aspects of the VIVE Crop Pillar identified for the most recent complete crop year?
+FARIND[3]2[5] Does the Company have effective mechanisms in place to ensure any Y, N training given has resulted in improvements and adapt training as necessary?